cloudify-cosmo/cloudify-helm/README.md

 ## Description

-It's a helm chart for cloudify manager worker which is:
+It's a helm chart for cloudify manager which is:

-* Not Highly available
+* Not highly available, has one replica only.
-* Has no persistent volume to survive restarts/failures
+* Has no persistent volume to survive restarts/failures.
-* Has all components on board: Message Broker and DB part of it.
+* Has all components on board (as part of docker container): Message Broker and DB part of it.

 To understand how to install and configure AIO cloudify manager please read [Cloudify AIO Helm chart](cloudify-manager-aio/README.md)